CluedIn-io/CluedIn.Documentation/_docs/00-gettingStarted/40-kubernetes.md

 #### Pre-requisites

-Access to a Kubernetes cluster with both Linux **and Windows** nodes.
+Access to a Kubernetes cluster.
 In addition this cluster should have:
 - nginx ingress controller installed (it is possible to use a different ingress controller with extra customization).
 - DNS configuration pointing to the public IP of the ingress controller
 - a secret with the credentials for accessing the CluedIn images from Docker Hub.